ConnorHanlon/telegramBusBot/README.md

 - Re-adjust to command pattern
 - Pull Webhook out of HandleRequest

-- Fix generics for BusCommand and other commands
-- Add bus commands
+- Add commentary to code that is acceptable for use with Javadocs

 - Add commentary to commands on the user side of bot
 - Remove classes no longer in use